Jongkong

 Line drawing of a jongkong from Anambas, Riau islands.
-Note the added plank add the side of the hull.
+Note the added plank at the side of the hull.

 A jongkong is a type of dugout canoe from Maritime Southeast Asia.
 Jongkong was the simplest boat from Riau-Lingga area, and can be found widely though in small numbers throughout the area.
 The first record of jongkong comes from the Malay Annals (which was composed no earlier than the 17th century AD), being used by Majapahit empire during the first Majapahit attack on Singapura (1350) and during the fall of Singapura (1398).

 Etymology

 Profiles and half-sections at the mid-point of the three forms of jongkong found in the Riau-Lingga area.

 The name comes from two words, that is jong and kong or jegong.
 Jong means a boat or sampan, no matter large or small, while kong or jegong is the place where masts are set up to hold the sail.
 Thus the name can be translated as a sailing boat that is used by the coastline community.